The advent of artificial intelligence, a hostile AI and its domination over mankind have been a central topic of debate since the last century.

 Common good

-Beyond these solutions (which the study explains in greater detail) there is a supreme one, which is to snatch this field from private individuals.
-As with atomic energy or other technologies and resources considered advantageous and dangerous for everyone, AI must also be considered a common good, and protected so that it does not take the wrong path.
+In addition to these solutions (which the study explains in greater detail) there is a supreme one, which is to steal this field from private individuals.
+As with atomic energy or other technologies and resources considered advantageous and dangerous for all, AI must also be considered a common good, and protected so that it does not take the wrong paths.

-Nobody is sure of anything at the moment.
-The very possible hostile nature of AI is under discussion.
-For some scientists there will never be a "rebellion" of creation against the creator.
-For many others there will be a fusion of men and AI, we will not be annihilated but improved.
+No one is certain of anything at the moment.
+The possible hostile nature of AI itself is a matter of debate.
+For some scientists, a "rebellion" of creation against the creator will never happen.
+For many others there will be a fusion of men and AI, we will not be destroyed but improved.

 In any case, our planet and humanity will benefit enormously from AI, and the signs are already visible today.